 Royalty Share VS Upfront Payment

 If you want to create your audiobook for free, you can select the royalty share option.

 Instead of paying the voice talent a flat fee for each hour of produced audio, this will split the royalties 50-50 between them and you.

 Considering that the most royalty you can get from retail sales is 40% (with ACX-exclusive distribution), such a split is pretty rough.

 Still, it’s completely free to set up, while still giving you passive income you otherwise wouldn’t have.

 So, even if you don’t have the budget for paying voiceover talent, there’s no reason not to create audio versions of your books.

 The Best Choice

-If you do have the budget, however, I strongly suggest that you pay upfront instead, as you’ll get double the income from each sale.
+If you do have the budget for it, I strongly suggest that you pay upfront, as you’ll get double the income from each sale.